Real Estate Paralegal: Job Description, Duties and Requirements

 - Recently Updated

-Real estate licenses are issued on a state-by-state basis.
-They require a certain amount of classroom instruction...
+Real estate sales agent and broker licenses are issued on a state-by-state basis and require a certain amount of classroom...

 - Real Estate Appraisal Certification and Career Information